Kilo-zolo/Zohaway-WebApp/README.md

 # Zohaway Take Away Service Web Application #
+## Technology Stack ##

+The application is built with the following technologies:

+- React.js (with Hooks and Context)
+- TypeScript
+- Vite.js
+- Azure for deployment
+- Bootstrap for UI styling

+## Prerequisites ##

+To run the application locally, you'll need:

+- Node.js and npm installed on your system
+- An Azure account if you wish to deploy the application

 ## To Start on Local Machine ##
 1. Clone the Repository on your local machine
 ```